 (h.)
 Attachment to Docks.
 No nails, screws or any other type of fixture or fastener may be inserted into dock boards, pilings or any other portion of the Slip without the written permission of Landlord.
 No additions, deletions, improvements or repairs may be made to the docks or pilings, except by Landlord.

-(i.)
-Abandonment.
-In the event that the Tenant vacates the Boat for greater than thirty (60) consecutive days, without written notification to Landlord of such absence, then Landlord reserves the right, in its sole and absolute discretion, to deem the Slip abandoned and this Agreement shall immediately terminate.
-Upon the determination of abandonment of the Slip, Landlord may proceed to lease the Slip to another tenant free and clear of any obligation to the Tenant.
-Landlord is not obligated to notify Tenant of such action or refund any unused portion of Rent.

 (j.)
 No Swimming.
 No swimming from the docks, Slip, or within the Marina shall be permitted at any time.

 “As-Is” Condition.
 Tenant acknowledges that Landlord leases the Slip in an “AS IS, WHERE IS” condition without any warranties or representations, express or implied, as to the condition of the Slip.
 Tenant acknowledges that it has been afforded a reasonable opportunity to inspect the Slip, and it is familiar with the site, dimensions and physical condition of same.
 Landlord shall not be required to make any improvement or alteration to the Slip or docks.